per2jensen/dar-backup/README.md

   - Uses the par2 functionality for file repair, 5% error correction configured http://dar.linux.free.fr/doc/usage_notes.html#Parchive
   - Test the archive after backup
-  - Simple restore test, restoring 1 file to feel more confident about the backup
   - Copies dar_static to server
   - Simple to add backups, including directories to include and to exclude in each backup
   - Run a single backup definition from backups.d/